Monetary Policy Committees

 • Deputy Director of Economic Research overseeing Money and Banking (Alternate Secretary, Head of Division, Money and Banking)

-The MPC meets at regular intervals, currently eight times per year.
-At these meetings, members consider reports prepared by the Economic Research Department and other departments on monetary, foreign exchange market and price developments, together with developments in the fiscal, external and real sectors, which would serve as the bases for the deliberations of the MPC, in the formulation of recommendations to the Monetary Board.
+The MPC meets at regular intervals, currently six times per year.
+At these meetings, members consider reports prepared by the Economic Research Department and other departments on monetary, foreign exchange market and price developments, together with developments in the fiscal, external and real sectors, which would serve as the bases for the deliberations of the MPC, in the formulation of recommendations to the Monetary Policy Board.
 At present, technical inputs provided by the Economic Research Department are based on comprehensive economic and monetary analyses including macroeconomic forecasts, particularly for inflation.

 Stakeholder Engagement Committee (SEC)

-The Stakeholder Engagement Committee (SEC) of the Central Bank of Sri Lanka (CBSL) has been established in July 2022 by replacing the Monetary Policy Consultative Committee (MPCC) and the Financial System Stability Consultative Committee (FSSCC) of the CBSL which were in operation previously.
+The Stakeholder Engagement Committee (SEC) of the Central Bank of Sri Lanka (CBSL) was established in July 2022 by replacing the Monetary Policy Consultative Committee (MPCC) and the Financial System Stability Consultative Committee (FSSCC) of the CBSL which were in operation previously.
 The Committee consists of a cross-section of stakeholders including eminent professionals, academics, and private sector personnel so that the Central Bank benefits from their expertise and experience in its policy decision-making process.